FoxDenStudio/FoxGuard-Sponge/README.md

 `gradle build`

-If you don't have gradle installed:
+If you don't have gradle installed (Or if you just want to use the wrapper for sanity's sake):

 `./gradlew build`